 Single-channel video 8'30'' // Two-channel video installation in public space 17'30'' (loop)

-In 2012, during my artist-in-residence program at the Dayton Art Institute, Dayton, OH, I created two projects under a common name Empty City.
-I tried to reflect on an unusual for me, a resident of Eastern Europe, lifestyle in the middle-sized American city.
-Back then, I was astonished by the almost complete absence of “life” in the city's public spaces.
+In 2012, during artist-in-residence program at the Dayton Art Institute, OH, Sergiy Petlyuk created two projects under a common name Empty City.
+He tried to reflect on an unusual for him, a resident of Eastern Europe, lifestyle in the middle-sized American city.
+The artist was astonished by the almost complete absence of life in the city's public spaces.
 There were lots of parks, squares, and playgrounds but almost no people using them.
 During the weekends especially, unlike European cities, Dayton's downtown was dying out, turning rather into film decorations and creating a truly post-apocalyptic landscape.

 Although Dayton saw significant growth between the 1940s and the 1970s, since the 1980s, its population has drastically declined, mainly due to the loss of manufacturing jobs and the decentralization of metropolitan areas.
 New, modernized shopping centers and the Interstate Highway System allowed workers to commute greater distances and families to live further from the downtown area.
 One more important factor contributing to this “depopulation” of the city center was the national housing crisis that began in 2008.